Robust Quantum Gates against Correlated Noise in Integrated Quantum Chips

 Finally, we note that our protocol not only can help correct coherent errors as shown above, but it can also be used to realize robust control beyond single qubits more directly.
 In SI~\cite{SI}, we show that an iSWAP gate constructed using RCPs also exhibits excellent robustness against frequency fluctuations.
 Generalization for different two-qubit gate schemes in a variety of platforms is also straightforward.

-To conclude, we have demonstrated the effectiveness of robust single-qubit gates in correcting errors caused by spatial and temporal correlated noises in various directions and with diverse strengths.
+To conclude, we have demonstrated the effectiveness of robust single-qubit gates in correcting errors caused by spatially correlated noises, including unwanted $ZZ$ interaction, crosstalk, and temporally correlated noises, including frequency variation, pulse deformation in various directions and with diverse strengths.
 These noises are related to realistic physical processes observed in different platforms and cause coherent errors that are difficult to identify and correct.
 We have presented a good fit of experimental and theoretical results of process tomography.
-Our RB measurements have shown the suppression of the coherence of errors and enhancement of the worst-case fidelity.
+Our RB measurements have shown the suppression of the coherence of errors and reduction of the worst-case error.
 Our results offer a promising approach to combat the increasing challenges associated with correlated noises in integrated quantum chips.
 Additionally, when combined with other error mitigation methods, the techniques reported here help reduce such errors and may benefit both QEC and NISQ applications.
 Therefore, we propose an alternative path toward achieving high-quality large-scale quantum computing.